a-sh-dev/nextjs-app_rick_morty/README.md

 ### **Styling**

 - I kept the styling minimal and utilised `Chakra UI` without much customisation except for setting the component's colour scheme and font.
 - I would clean up the files better, especially separating the types into their own file.

+### Reflection

-- What was meant to be a 2-hour project ended up taking much more time.
+What was meant to be a 2-hour project ended up taking much more time.
 However, this experience has taught me so much about the power of perseverance and determination (although I'm quite frustrated that I couldn't get things worked as intended!).
 Through this project, I have delved deep into the intricacies of the Next.js app router, and it has ignited a desire within me to explore its full-stack capabilities further.

 ---